aidenlkw/aidenlkw.github.io/essays/JS_Reflection.md

   - JavaScript
 ---

-## The World of Programming Languages
+## The Vast World of Programming Languages

 The world of programming is vast, filled with a myriad of different coding languages, each unique in its own way.
 As for my experience, I have only scratched the surface of this world.
 I have had experience with C, C++, and Java, as these are taught in the basic computer science pipeline at UH.
 Learning Java was quite difficult for me in the beginning, while C and C++ were a bit easier to understand, in my opinion.
 I was quite worried when tasked with a new language, but I was motivated as JavaScript is a very important language to have knowledge of.